Sorority recruitment is a great experience!

 So you’re interested in participating in sorority

 recruitment.
 That’s great!
+Keep in mind, the recruitment process varies by campus.
 Here’s a general overview of what to expect and how

 deadline, and most of the time you’ll have to pay some sort of fee.